bodil/smartstring/README.md

 if it had never been a `SmartString`.
 (But please don't do that, there's an `Into<String>` implementation that's much safer.)

-There's also a more memory hungry variant which keeps a copy of the first few bytes of the string on the stack even when it's heap allocated, for cases where it can be useful to do a quick cache local comparison between two strings to immediately eliminate equality.

 ## Documentation

 -   [API docs](https://docs.rs/smartstring)